Mausoleum of Augustus

-The Mausoleum of Augustus (Mausoleum Augusti; Mausoleo di Augusto) is a large tomb built by the Roman Emperor Augustus in 28 BC on the Campus Martius in Rome, Italy.
+The Mausoleum of Augustus (Mausoleum Augusti; Mausoleo di Augusto) is a large tomb built by the Roman emperor Augustus in 28 BC on the Campus Martius in Rome, Italy.
 The mausoleum is located on the Piazza Augusto Imperatore, near the corner with Via di Ripetta as it runs along the Tiber.
 The grounds cover an area equivalent to a few city blocks nestled between the church of San Carlo al Corso and the Museum of the Ara Pacis.
-After being closed for fourteen years for restoration work, the mausoleum was reopened to the public in March 2021.
+After being closed for fourteen years for restoration work, the mausoleum was temporarily reopened to the public in March 2021.
+However, the mausoleum has been temporarily closed from June 2022 due to the renovation work in Piazza Augusto Imperatore.

 Description

 The mausoleum was circular in plan, consisting of several concentric rings of earth and brick, faced with travertine on the exterior, and planted with cypresses on the top tier.
 The whole structure was capped (possibly, as reconstructions are unsure at best) by a conical roof and a huge bronze statue of Augustus.

 Vaults held up the roof and opened up the burial spaces below.
 Twin pink granite obelisks flanked the arched entryway.
 These have been removed; one now stands at the Piazza dell'Esquilino (on the north-west side of the Basilica of Santa Maria Maggiore) and the other at the Quirinal fountain.
 The completed mausoleum measured 90 m (295 ft) in diameter by 42 m (137 ft) in height.

 A corridor ran from the entryway into the heart of the mausoleum, where there was a chamber with three niches to hold the golden urns enshrining the ashes of the Imperial Family.
 Two pillars flanking the entrance were mounted with bronze plaques inscribed with the Res Gestae Divi Augusti, the document describing Augustus' accomplishments and victories.
 Surrounding the mausoleum was landscaped parkland akin to modern public parks, affording a place of retreat at the heart of Rome's heavily urbanized Campus Martius.

 Esquiline obelisk, originally on the western flank of the mausoleum.
 Found in 1527 and removed in 1587 to Santa Maria Maggiore by Pope Sixtus V.